Education reform: 19th century England

 In the 19th century, before the advent of government-funded public schools, Protestant organizations established Charity Schools to educate the lower social classes.
 The Roman Catholic Church and governments later adopted the model.

 Designed to be inexpensive, Charity schools operated on minimal budgets and strived to serve as many needy children as possible.
 This led to the development of grammar schools, which primarily focused on teaching literacy, grammar, and bookkeeping skills so that the students could use books as an inexpensive resource to continue their education.
 Grammar was the first third of the then-prevalent system of classical education.

-Educators Joseph Lancaster and Andrew Bell developed the monitorial system, also known as "mutual instruction" or the "Bell–Lancaster method".
-Their contemporary, educationalist and writer Elizabeth Hamilton, suggested that in some important aspects the method had been "anticipated" by the Belfast schoolmaster David Manson.
-In the 1760s Manson had developed a peer-teaching and monitoring system within the context of what he called a "play school" that dispensed with "the discipline of the rod".
-(More radically, Manson proposed the "liberty of each [child] to take the quantity [of lessons] agreeable to his inclination").
+Educators Joseph Lancaster and Andrew Bell developed the monitorial system, also known as "mutual instruction" or the "Bell–Lancaster method" (which, their contemporary, educationalist and writer Elizabeth Hamilton, suggested was in important aspects "anticipated" by David Manson.
 Lancaster, an impoverished Quaker during the early 19th century in London and Bell at the Madras School of India developed this model independent of one another.
 However, by design, their model utilizes more advanced students as a resource to teach the less advanced students; achieving student-teacher ratios as small as 1:2 and educating more than 1000 students per adult.
 The lack of adult supervision at the Lancaster school resulted in the older children acting as disciplinary monitors and taskmasters.

 To provide order and promote discipline the school implemented a unique internal economic system, inventing a currency called a Scrip.
 Although the currency was worthless in the outside world, it was created at a fixed exchange rate from a student's tuition and student's could use scrip to buy food, school supplies, books, and other items from the school store.
 Students could earn scrip through tutoring.
 To promote discipline, the school adopted a work-study model.
 Every job of the school was bid-for by students, with the largest bid winning.
 However, any student tutor could auction positions in his or her classes to earn scrip.
 The bids for student jobs paid for the adult supervision.